CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

   * Bring a laptop for your child.
 If you do not have access to a laptop please email info@coderdojohenry.com and we will try to make one available for you.
 Thanks to the [Codestarter](https://codestarter.org) program, your child is able to receive their own laptop computer if your child wants to learn to code at CoderDojo McDonough and you cannot afford a laptop for your child.
-Come to one of our coding sessions and ask William or email <info@coderdojohenry.com>.
+Come to one of our coding sessions and ask William about enrolling in the Codestarter program or email <info@coderdojohenry.com>.
   * We'll have water, pretzels, and animal crackers.
 If you'd like to bring some other snacks to share, that would be great.